docker/docs/docker-cloud/migration/cloud-to-kube-gke.md

 How you migrate your applications is unique to your environment and applications.

-- Plan with all developers and operations teams
+- Plan with all developers and operations teams.
-- Plan with customers
+- Plan with customers.
-- Plan with owners of other applications that interact with your Docker Cloud app
+- Plan with owners of other applications that interact with your Docker Cloud app.
-- Plan a rollback strategy if problems occur
+- Plan a rollback strategy if problems occur.

 Once your migration is in process, check that everything is working as expected.
 Ensure that users are hitting the new application on the GKE infrastructure and getting expected results.